argaen/django_zoneadmin/README.md

 ## Customization

+### Overriding templates

+This package respects the template inheritance that works by default in Django so, if you want to override the `change_form.html` template for a specific app, you can create the file under `app/templates/change_form.html`.

+If you want to override a template for the whole project, create a `templates/theme_name` under your project root.
+There, if you want to override the `base_site.html` template, you can do it in normal Django way: create the `admin/base_site.html` and write your code in it.
+After refreshing you should see the new changes.

+> As you may have noticed, you don't have to write the TEMPLATE_DIRS variable in your **settings.py** file because the package configures it automatically according to the theme being used.
+I.e. if you set to use the `default` theme, you can write your custom templates under `templates/default` directly.

 ### Block menu template (bootstrap_default theme)

 This menu is defined in the `base.html` template.
 It automatically loads the registered applications and models in the admin (according to the current user permissions).
 You can override it in any template that inherits from `base.html` by writting the following: